esl/MongooseIM/doc/rest-api/Administration-backend.md

 ```

-You also have to hook `mongoose_api_admin` module to an HTTP endpoint as described
+You also have to hook the `mongoose_api_admin` module to an HTTP endpoint as described
 in the [admin REST API handlers configuration](../advanced-configuration/listen.md#handler-types-rest-api-admin-mongoose_api_admin)
 section of the [listeners](../advanced-configuration/listen.md) documentation.